 Due to our busy schedule with clients and group classes it can be difficult for us to answer phone calls.
 We highly suggest the following ways to contact us for faster response: Facebook Message, Email, or Text (262-909-4512).
 You may also call us (262-909-4512) and leave a message but it may take us longer to get back to you, please be patient.

 A. For group class dogs need to be both dog and people friendly.
 They also need to be up to date with age appropriate vaccinations.
 Depending on the age of your dog these are the vaccinations we look for: Rabies, Parvo/Distemper, and Bordetella (Kennel Cough).
 We do accept titer tests as well.
 Please contact us for more info on titer tests that can be used.
 Puppies and Dogs also need a negative fecal within the last 12 months.
-Dogs that are not people or dog friendly should enroll in our private training.
+Females that go into heat will not be allowed in class during the time they are in heat due to safety concerns.
+If your female goes into heat while in group class you will be given credit to join the next group class session.
+Dogs that are not people or dog friendly should enroll in our private training, again for the safety of all involved.

 A. Dogs need either a 4ft or 6 ft nylon or leather leash.
 Make sure the leash is strong enough for your dog but not too heavy for them.
 No Flexi leads allowed as these can cause injury and also help teach your dog to pull on leash.
 A flat buckle collar, Martingale Collar, head collar, Body harness, front clip harness or similar harness can be used in class.
 We do not allow prong, choke, slip, or shock collars in class.
 If you have a question about your collar, harness, or leash please contact us.
 Bring treats, we recommend three different kinds that your dog REALLY loves.
 High value treats are best, think string cheese, hot dogs, peanut butter, shredded meats, dried liver etc. You can also bring a tennis ball as a reward if your dog is ball driven.
 A favorite toy or chew to keep your dog busy during quiet times is a great item to bring too, but not required.